Lost-Crow23/Jenkins_CI_CD/Creating_Jenkins_Pipeline.md

 Here we create a completely new pipeline for our jenkins from installing jenkins from scratch from our ec2's and deploying the sparta app through our own
 Jenkin's account through the use of creating jobs.

+Before we get started we need to know what CI/CD is.

+Continuous integration (CI) is a DevOps practice in which team members regularly commit their code changes to the version control repository, after which automated builds and tests are run.
+Continuous delivery (CD) is a series of practices where code changes are automatically built, tested deployed to production.

 Creating an AWS Instance

 Step 1